andyperlitch/malhar-ui-console-2/README.md

 DataTorrent Front
 =================

+**NOTE: An angular version of this tool is under active development and will eventually replace this version (built with Backbone+Browserify).
+As a result, new feature requests will be put on hold until the angular migration is complete.** To work with the angular version, switch to the [ngConsole branch](https://github.com/DataTorrent/malhar-ui-console/tree/ngConsole).

-Open-source, web-based user interface for use with [DataTorrent](http://datatorrent.com), a stream-processing platform for developing real-time, big data applications in Hadoop.
+Open-source, web-based user interface for use with [DataTorrent RTS](http://datatorrent.com), a stream-processing platform for developing real-time, big data applications in Hadoop 2.x.

 Contributing
 ------------